- 1 How to Read Tax Treaties – Example IRA distribution for U.S. expat in the U.K.

 Applying Article 17 and the savings clause, Bob should report his pension distribution on his U.K. tax return.
 Then he should report the distribution on his U.S. return and claim a foreign tax credit for the U.K. taxes paid on the distribution.
 Note: the foreign credit would would classified as “certain income resourced by treaty” instead of as passive category income.

 If the situation were different and Bob was able to exclude the income on his U.S. return, he would make a treaty-based return position disclosure on Form 8833.

-Tax treaties are complicated and they should be read thoroughly when applying for tax treaty benefits.
+Tax treaties should be read thoroughly when applying for tax treaty benefits.
 For example, any one of these two situations could have drastically changed the above result: a Roth instead of traditional IRA or a lump-sum distribution.

 Schedule an appointment to see how we can help.